Payment Controls – your questions answered

 Daily Validation Reports were developed as part of SWIFT’s Customer Security Programme to provide a secondary control to verify and understand payment activity.
 The reports reflect the previous day’s payments activity.

-Payment Controls takes this protection further to allow real-time monitoring.
+Payment Controls takes this protection further to allow real-time monitoring of sent messages.
 The service screens transactions in-flight and flags, holds or rejects transactions based on risk policies.

 How do Payment Controls fit into SWIFT’s Customer Security Programme?